pglpm/inferno/README.md

 ## Contact

 Please report bugs and request features or specific documentation on [GitHub Issues](https://github.com/pglpm/inferno/issues).
-If you have other questions about application, theory, technical implementation, feel free to contact Luca <pgl@portamana.org>.
+If you have other questions about application, theory, technical implementation, feel free to contact Luca <pgl@ZZportamana.orgZZ> (remove 'ZZ', for anti-spam purposes).

 ## Documentation
 View the documentation at [pglpm.github.io/inferno](https://pglpm.github.io/inferno/).
 As the code is still very much in the development phase the documentation is also a work in progress.